ALevitskyy/jabroni/README.md

 Then it goes to those specific job board providers and scrapes all jobs from there

-Finally, using some very simple NLP the code ranks all the jobs and creates a spreadsheet with all the most interesting ones
+Finally, using some straightforward NLP the code ranks all the jobs and creates a spreadsheet with all the most interesting ones

 ## How to run
 ```